What are the signs?

 Wimmer, M. (2008).
 Why kids refuse to go to school and what schools can do about it.
 Education Digest, 74(3) 32-37.

-Children and young people are sometimes reluctant to attend school, sometimes significantly worried or upset to the point of refusal.
+Children and young people are sometimes reluctant to attend school and can become significantly worried or upset to the point of refusing to do so.